-A few steps from the Lodge is the magnificently restored 19th century Lewis Grist Mill Restaurant where a most delightful surprise awaits all foodies: timeless classic cooking that rivals the finest restaurants in the largest cities.
-This vibrant mix of fresh tastes and interesting recipes is enhanced by numerous side dishes comprised of vegetables just plucked from the farm’s own gardens, grilled meats, freshly baked breads, eggs collected from our chicken coop, and delicious desserts that have developed a reputation of their own among inn-goers.
+A few steps from the Lodge is the magnificently restored 19th century Lewis Mill Restaurant where a seasonally-inspired, family-style dinner and breakfast are served.
+Menus change daily and always provide a plethora of options including side dishes comprised of vegetables just plucked from the farm’s own gardens, grilled meats, freshly baked breads, eggs collected from our chicken coop, and delicious desserts that have developed a reputation of their own.
 It’s all tempting, innovative and fresh.
 We let the farm inspire our menus and incorporate whatever bounty the land is providing.

 Click any of the photos below for an enlarged slideshow.

 “Hiking boots, biking shoes, paddleing sandals, chest-waders – if you visit Virginia’s Fort Lewis Lodge, your biggest problems might be packing all the footgear you’ll need.” -Eddie Nickens | Washingtonian